 One additional claim is that the GENIUS Act prohibits the Fed from issuing stablecoins—but that’s simply false.
 (Although I share his disappointment that the Fed hasn’t yet launched a CBDC.
 However, unlike him, I think it should compete with private issuers, not 100% replace them with an enforced monopoly).

-Ultimately, Yanis is worried about the idea that money is being “privatised,” and he doesn’t believe this will benefit everyday users.
+Ultimately, Yanis is worried about the idea that money is being “privatised,” and he doesn’t believe this will benefit end users.
 But I’ve come to realise that nothing will convince him otherwise—because this isn’t really a debate about stablecoins.
-It’s a deeper disagreement about supply and demand, and whether private markets are efficient.
+It’s a deeper disagreement about the efficiency of markets.

 Stablecoins are heading toward commoditisation, where profits trend toward zero and end users benefit.
 But Yanis doesn’t share this belief in how competitive markets work.